02. Introduction to data and scripting

 Sample: Keyboard shortcuts and scripting

-- Learn the key terminologies of empirical research (questionnaire, respondents, data)
+- Define the key terminologies of survey (questionnaire, respondents, data, dataset)

-- Learn the key terminologies of data (variable name, values, labels, response set)
+- Define the key terminologies of data (question wording, variable name, variable label, value, value label, response category)

 - Learn what data science is and how it works